-While the SuperFetch Service in Windows 10 can improve the performance of certain applications, it is associated with High Disk Usage and known to cause problems on older and budget computers with 4 GB or less RAM.
+While Windows SuperFetch Service can improve the performance of certain applications on your computer, it is associated with High Disk Usage and known to cause problems on older and budget computers with 4 GB or less RAM.

-3. On the SuperFetch Properties screen, set the Startup type to Disabled.
+On SuperFetch properties screen, set the Startup type to Disabled.

-2. On the next screen, click on Advanced system settings
+On the next screen, click on Advanced system settings.

-6. On the Virtual Memory screen, uncheck Automatically manage option, check System Managed size option and click on OK.
+On the next screen, uncheck Automatically manage option, check System Managed size option and click on OK.

 Make sure you Restart the computer for above changes to be implemented.

 10. Disable MSI Mode in StorAHCI.sys Driver

 If you are facing 100% Disk usage on a Windows 10 PC with SDD drive, the problem could be due to a firmware bug that prevents SSD drives from completing input/output requests.

 Right-click on the Start button and click on Device Manager.
 On Device Manager screen, expand IDE ATA/ATAPI controllers > right-click on Standard SATA AHCI Controller and click on Properties.